sandervandevelde/MQTTBrokerPrivatePreview/README.md

 **Topic template:** Topic templates are an extension of the topic filter that supports variables.
 It is used for fine-grained access control within a client group.
 You can provide access to a client group to publish or subscribe on a topic space with multiple topic templates.
 If any of the topic templates include a variable, only the clients associated with this variable will have access to the corresponding topic.

-For example, you can provide access to client group “machines” to the topic space “machinesTelemetry” that includes the topic template “machines/${client.name}/temp”.
-Only the machine with client name = machine1 will be able to publish on topic “machines/machine1/temp”, and only the machine with client name = machine2 will be able to publish on topic “machines/machine2/temp”, and so on.
+For example, you can provide access to client group "machines" to the topic space "machinesTelemetry" that includes the topic template "machines/${client.name}/temp".
+Only the machine with client name = machine1 will be able to publish on topic "machines/machine1/temp", and only the machine with client name = machine2 will be able to publish on topic "machines/machine2/temp", and so on.
 This prevents machine2 from publishing false information on behalf of machine1, even though it has access to the same topic space, and vice versa.

 **Supported variables:**
 - ${client_name}: this variable represents the name of the client assigned during client creation.
-- ${client.attributes.x}: this variable represents any of the assigned attributes to a client during client creation/update, so as “x” would be equal to the exact string of the attribute key.
+- ${client.attributes.x}: this variable represents any of the assigned attributes to a client during client creation/update, so as "x" would be equal to the exact string of the attribute key.
 Read more about client attributes in the Terminology section.

 **Note:** A variable can represent a portion of a segment or an entire segment but cannot cover more than one segment.
-E.g. a topic template could include “machines/${client.name|.factory1}/temp” will match topics “machines/machine1.factory1/temp”, “machines/machine2.factory1/temp”, etc
+E.g. a topic template could include "machines/${client.name|.factory1}/temp" will match topics "machines/machine1.factory1/temp", "machines/machine2.factory1/temp", etc

 **Subscription support:** Subscription support is used to optimize the service’s mode of  message delivery to your clients based on your scenario.
 There are three modes:
 - Not supported: will indicate that topic space could be used only for publishing.
 This will be helpful in scenarios when you expect your corresponding topic templates to overlap since this is the only mode that will allow your topic templates to overlap with any other topic template.